yanivle/yanivle.github.io/_drafts/2018-11-13-cloth-simulation-in-typescript.md

 I gave each of the springs a maximum stretch factor, and if it stretches more than that, it would tear:

-TODO
+{% include image.html url="/assets/images/posts/clothsim3d/torn.png" %}

-{% include image.html url="/assets/images/posts/torn.png" %}
+{% include image.html url="/assets/images/posts/clothsim3d/torn4.png" %}

 #### Verlet Integration
 At the core of my physics engine is a function that advances the state of the world.
 My initial implementation for that function consisted of simply applying Newton's laws of motion directly (the initial conditions are given by $$x_0, v_0$$):